 Continue your journey south, crossing the curving Kylesku Bridge and taking the twisting, pitching Drumbeg loop by Stoer Point and the wonderful beach at Achmelvich before arriving at the classic Wester Ross fishing village of Ullapool.

 Your Accommodation in Ullapool

 A family owned guest house of rare quality awaits in Ullapool, this gorgeous property having been given a thorough makeover by its talented artist owners.
 Vivid colours, mid-century modern furniture and an eclectic collection of books and records (with turntable for your enjoyment) make the ground-floor guest lounge a lovely spot from which to plan your day.
 Upstairs, each of the six en-suite rooms is brightly decorated along its own local theme, some with freestanding baths, each with fabulously comfortable beds in to which you’ll sink after a day’s exploration.

 Another wonderful day on the road today, as your route pitches and bends around Loch Ewe – where Inverewe Garden, the Cove Anti-aircraft Battery and Russian Arctic Convoy Museum are must-sees.
-Further south, marvel at breath-taking Lochs Maree and Gairloch on the way to the vast open spaces through Achansheen, to your accommodation in the cutest of lochside villages.
+Further south, marvel at breath-taking Gairloch and Loch Maree on the way to the vast open spaces through Achnasheen, to your accommodation in the cutest of lochside villages.